 Less Than Significant Impact.
-The Los Angeles County Metropolitan Transportation Authority implements the County's Congestion Management Program (CMP) for a system of arterial roadways and freeways.
+The Los Angeles County Metropolitan Transportation Authority (MTA) implements the County's Congestion Management Program (CMP).
+The CMP includes a system of arterial roadways and freeways.
 The CMP for Los Angeles County requires that the traffic impact of individual development projects of potential regional significance be analyzed.
-The nearest CMP intersection to the project site is Western Avenue (State Route 213) at the I-405 freeway, 1.1 miles to the southeast.
+The nearest CMP intersection to the project site is Hawthorne Boulevard at 190th Street, approximately two miles to the north.

-As discussed in response a), the project would not alter traffic patterns in the vicinity of the school or cause a substantial increase in traffic volumes.
+As discussed in response a), the project would not alter the traffic patterns in the vicinity of the school or cause a substantial increase in traffic volumes.
 Therefore, analysis of traffic impacts to CMP roadways is not required.
 Impacts would be less than significant, and no mitigation measures are required.